Alcaro/minir/README.md

 # minir
 minir is a libretro frontend intended to complement RetroArch, by focusing on the usecases RetroArch is not focused on.
+It's intended to match or exceed the power and usability of bsnes-qt (preferably exceed), both for beginners and advanced users.

-In the unlikely event that RetroArch catches up to minir on all meaningful features, minir will be declared obsolute.
+If RetroArch catches up to minir on all meaningful features, minir will be declared obsolute; however, due to the differing target audiences, this won't happen.

  | RetroArch | minir
 ----- | ----- | ------